Improved bounds on the cop number when forbidding a minor: Main result

 First suppose $u\neq v$.
 Apply \cref{cor:newguardedpath} to get a $x-y$ path $Q$ through $R$ of length at least 2, such that $C$ can guard $Q$ after a finite number of turns.
 Let $z$ be the penultimate vertex of $Q$, i.e. $z$ is the vertex of $Q$ adjacent to $y$.
 Set $A_w'=\{z\}$, $Q'_{wu}=zy$, $Q'_{f(w)}=Q[x,z]$ and $s(C)=V(Q)\setminus \{y\}$.
 Then $(\mathcal A',\mathcal Q',R',s')$ is a new valid state, with transition of type \ref{item:reduction1}.

 Now suppose $u=v$.
 By \ref{item:max1} we have that $x=y$, so we know that $y$ is already guarded by $C$.
 By \cref{claim:2neighbours}, $y$ has at least two neighbours in $R$, let $a$ be such a such a neighbour.
 Given that $C\in \mathcal C_{f(w)}$ but is sitting on a vertex of $A_u$, by \ref{item:bagguard} and \cref{claim:sdisjoint} we have that necessarily $f(w)=f(u)$.
 In particular, $|f^{-1}(f(w))|=2$.
 Also, given that $wu\in \mathcal P$ already, $f(w)$ cannot be an edge (since $H$ is not a multigraph), and thus has length at least two.
 Hence, $\ell_{f(w)}\geq 3$.
 If $\ell_{f(w)}=3$, then $\mathds 1_\ell=1$ and the extra cop $C_\ell$ is present in the game, so let $C'=C_\ell$.
 If $\ell_{f(w)}\geq 4$, then $|\mathcal C_{f(w)}|\geq 2$ and so let $C'\in \mathcal C_{f(w)}$ which is distinct from $C$ (in particular, $C'$ is inactive).
 First move $C'$ to $a$.
-Then, apply \cref{cor:newguardedpath} to get an $a-y$ path $Q$ of length at least two (in particular, not using the edge $ay$) with internal vertices in $R$ which can be guarded by $C$ after a finite number of turns.
-Note that is important when applying \cref{cor:newguardedpath} that $C$ keeps guarding $y$ while $C'$ goes to guard $P$, as otherwise the robber could escape $R$ through $y$.
-Only once $C'$ is guarding $P$ can $C$ stop guarding $y$.
+Then, apply \cref{cor:newguardedpath} to get an $a-y$ path $Q$ of length at least two (in particular, not using the edge $ay$) with internal vertices in $R$ which can be guarded by $C'$ after a finite number of turns.
+Note that is important when applying \cref{cor:newguardedpath} that $C$ keeps guarding $y$ while $C'$ goes to guard $Q$, as otherwise the robber could escape $R$ through $y$.
+Only once $C'$ is guarding $Q$ can $C$ stop guarding $y$.
 Let $A_{w}'=\{a\}$, $Q_{wu}'=ay$, $Q_{f(w)}'=Q$, $s'(C')=V(Q)$ and $s'(C)=\emptyset$.
 If $C'=C_\ell$, we also need to switch the labels of $C$ and $C_\ell$, i.e. $C$ becomes the new extra cop, and $C_\ell$ becomes a cop of $C_{f(w)}$.
 The game is now in state $(\mathcal A',\mathcal Q',R',s')$, with transition of type \ref{item:reduction1}.

-Note that in all of these subcases, the reason no cop is required in $\mathcal C_{wu}$ is because $Q_{wu}'$ is only an edge, hence contains no internal vertex adjacent to the robber territory.
-The ends of this path, if they are adjacent to the robber territory, are protected by the cops designated by $f$ given \ref{item:bagguard}.
+Note that in all of these subcases, the reason no cop is required in $\mathcal C_{wu}$ is because $Q_{wu}'$ is only an edge, hence contains no internal vertex adjacent to the robber's territory.
+The ends of this path, if they are adjacent to the robber's territory, are protected by the cops designated by $f$ given \ref{item:bagguard}.

 In all cases, we can reach a strictly smaller game state, which is a contradiction to the minimality of the current game state. \end{proof}